What happens to pension policies and life assurance policies the deceased held at death?

 If you are unsure of whether the deceased was a member of a pension scheme at date of death, their paperwork may help you identify any pension contributions and/or any pension receipts.

 Throughout this site we only offer general guidance and you should always obtain specific advice before taking any action.
-You can find out where to get specialist help on our Getting help with bereavement and inheritance tax page.
+You can find out where to get specialist help on our page Tax help with bereavement, trusts and estates.